McDonnell Douglas F/A-18 Hornet: Malaysia

 The Royal Malaysian Air Force (Tentera Udara Diraja Malaysia) has eight F/A-18Ds.
 Delivery of the aircraft occurred from March to August 1997.

 Three Hornets together with five UK-made BAE Hawk 208 were deployed in a bombing airstrike on the "Royal Security Forces of the Sultanate of Sulu and North Borneo" terrorists on 5 March 2013, just before the joint forces of the Malaysian Army and Royal Malaysia Police commandos launched an all-out assault during Operation Daulat.
 The Hornets were tasked with close air support to the no-fly zone in Lahad Datu, Sabah.

+As of July 2024, Malaysia intends to acquire Kuwaiti legacy F/A-18s as the Kuwaiti Air Force replaces their Hornets with newer Super Hornets and Eurofighter Typhoons.
+The United States has granted clearance for Kuwaiti F/A-18s to be exported to Malaysia in June 2025.
+The RMAF was set to receive around 30 F/A-18C/Ds.
+A team of eight RMAF personnel was sent to the Ahmad al-Jaber Air Base in November 2025 to evaluate the Kuwaiti aircraft.
+Malaysia formally cancelled the Kuwaiti F/A-18s procurement in February 2026 due to delays of their projected delivery and operational timeline, and uncertainty of their maintenance and support arrangements in the future.